Effective 13 November 2017

 2.1 No credit interest is paid to you on the Account.
 NAB shall pay interest to a government or industry body in accordance with relevant legislation.

-2.2 If the Account becomes overdrawn, you must put the Account in credit immediately.
+2.2 If the Account becomes overdrawn, you must put the Account in credit promptly on demand by NAB.
 You will pay NAB interest on the amount overdrawn at the default rate charged by NAB for Statutory Trust Accounts from time to time.
-The default rate is set out in NAB's 'Indicator Rates for Deposit Products'.
+The default rate is set out in NAB's 'Indicator Rates - Deposit Products'.
 You will be notified of any change to the default rate.
 The interest is calculated on the daily debit balance of the Account as at the end of each day and will be charged to the account nominated by you under clause 1.6 on the last banking day of each month.

-You may also incur an Irregular Account Fee, any applicable Dishonour charges, and a Reference Fee (the amount of which may vary depending on the method used to access your Account), the amount and nature of which are detailed in NAB's brochure 'Business Banking Fees - A Guide to Fees and Charges'.
+You may also incur any applicable Reference Fee, the amount and nature of which are detailed in NAB's brochure 'Business Banking Fees - A guide to fees and charges'.

 3 When will I receive statements?